 PA DEP has developed Form 3800-FM-BPNPSM0493 ("Municipal Separate Storm Sewer System (MS4) TMDL Plan / Chesapeake Bay Pollutant Reduction Plan") for MS4 permittees who discharge into waters that are covered by an EPA-approved TMDL and waste load allocation (WLA) and/or are within the Chesapeake Bay Watershed.
 Because the Joint MS4s are not currently covered by a WLA, only the CBPRP section of the form is applicable.
-The completed MS4 TMDL Plan / CBPRP Form can be found in Appendix A, and a list of the Planned BMPs and corresponding BMP Implementation Schedule can be found in Appendix C (BMP Implementation Schedule).
+The completed MS4 TMDL Plan / CBPRP Form, including a list of the Planned BMPs and corresponding BMP Implementation Schedule, can be found in Appendix C BMP Implementation Schedule.